Hesperian Health Guides

 Important

-It is best to be close to medical help when taking this medicine in case it does not empty the womb completely.
+It is best to be close to medical help when taking medicines for abortion in case they do not empty the womb completely.

 Other medicines